Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-embedded-agents.md

 If you are a member of multiple Amplify organizations, you may have to choose an organization using the `axway auth switch --org <orgId|orgName>` command.

-### Step 4: Run the agents' configure procedure
+### Step 3: Run the agents' configure procedure

 The Axway Central CLI will guide you through the configuration of the agents.

-Agents configuration will be installed in the directory from where the CLI runs.
+Agents' configurations will be installed in the directory from where the CLI runs.

 ```shell
 axway central install agents